Cariel Brooks

-Cariel Brooks (born April 24, 1991) is an American former professional football cornerback.
-He played college football at Adams State.
-He was signed as an undrafted free agent by the Arizona Cardinals of the National Football League (NFL).
+Cariel Brooks (born April 24, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Adams State Grizzlies.
+He was signed as an undrafted free agent by the NFL's Arizona Cardinals.

 Early life

 Brooks attended Miami Carol City High School.
 While there he was a second-team All-conference selection in football.
 He was also an All-conference selection in track & field.

 College career

 Brooks then attended Pasadena City College in 2011 before transferring to Adams State University.
 As a sophomore in 2012, he appeared in eight games.
 He recorded 21 tackles (15 solo), one tackle-for-loss, two interceptions and seven passes defensed.
 In 2013, as a junior, he appeared in 11 games.
 He recorded 38 tackles and three interceptions.
 As a senior in 2014, he appeared in 10 games and recorded three interceptions.